-Here we are going to learn about the differences between vaporization and evaporation and further understand that these two processes are not exactly the same.
+Here we are going to learn about the differences between vaporisation and evaporation and further understand that these two processes are not exactly the same.
 Usually, many people tend to be confused about these two processes and many a time these terms are misunderstood.
-While they appear to be words with similar meaning, but they have differences.
+While they appear to be words with similar meanings, but they have differences.

-Besides, when you talk about them on a molecular level, both these process differ quite marginally from each other.
-They both occur at different surfaces, time, and temperatures.
-However, one similarity they have is that during both vaporization and evaporation the molecules of liquids escape into a gaseous state.
-But again, when you strictly analyze these two processes you will be able to observe a lot of distinct characteristics.
+Besides, when you talk about them on a molecular level, these processes differ marginally from each other.
+They both occur at different surfaces, times, and temperatures.
+However, one similarity they have is that during vaporisation and evaporation, the molecules of liquids escape into a gaseous state.
+But again, when you strictly analyse these two processes, you will be able to observe a lot of distinct characteristics.

-Vaporization and Evaporation which is a part of vaporization are the processes that are nothing but a phase transition of a substance from a solid or liquid state to gas.
-They are often used interchangeably but very few actually know the exact difference between them.
-So to make things clear, here are some of the major differences between evaporation and vaporization.
+Vaporisation and Evaporation are the processes that are nothing but a phase transition of a substance from a solid or liquid state to gas.
+They are often used interchangeably, but very few know the exact difference between them.
+So to make things clear, here are some of the significant differences between evaporation and vaporisation.